High School At Home

 Doing high school at home; is it worth it?

-“If you had it to do over again, would you still homeschool your boys through high school?”
+“If you had it to do over again, would you still homeschool through high school?”
 Three moms blocked my path at a recent convention, and one repeated the question, “Would you do it again?”
 I always enjoy talking with families at homeschool conferences, and I often get challenging questions.
 This, however, wasn’t terribly hard — even though I wasn’t a perfect homeschooler and there were difficult moments, I would still homeschool from preschool into high school.

-As I talked with those moms I realized that before you start, homeschooling through high school looks as scary as Class 5 rapids to an amateur kayaker.
+As I talked with those moms I realized that before you start, homeschooling high school looks as scary as Class 5 rapids to an amateur kayaker.
 Some parents worry that their teens won’t be able to get into college; others have talented students who want to participate in group music experiences, organized sports, and other activities; and a few even worry that their children are missing out on important social experiences.
 I’m here to tell you that the rapids aren’t nearly as scary as they look.
 Doing high school at home is a trip that’s exhilarating, exhausting, but well worth it!
 Let’s talk about three of the fears that parents of teens face.

 Fear #1: What if my child can’t get into college?
 I don’t want to ruin his life!